chanicpanic/reference/source/ability_reference.rst

 ***************

 This section covers abilities that are only relevant when playing with the Stack.
-See the Stack.
+See :doc:`/stack`.
 When using these special abilities, mix them in with the others.

 Coming Soon.